 'Quick-thinking' Sengkang cops save toddler's life

-One called for an ambulance and another sought help at a nearby polyclinic while a third performed chest compressions on the two-year-old boy, who went been brought in "without a pulse".
+One called for an ambulance and another sought help at a nearby polyclinic while a third performed chest compressions on the two-year-old boy, who had been brought in "without a pulse".

 - Posted 04 Apr 2017 13:15

-SINGAPORE: The prompt response of three police officers stationed at Sengkang Neighbourhood Police Centre (NPC) helped save the life of a two-year-old boy, the Singapore Police Force (SPF) said on Tuesday (Apr 4).
+SINGAPORE: The prompt response of three police officers stationed at Sengkang Neighbourhood Police Centre (NPC) helped save the life of a two-year-old boy, the Singapore Police Force (SPF) said on Tuesday (Apr 4), praising them for their "extraordinary team work and quick thinking".

 In a Facebook post, SPF said a woman rushed into the NPC on the afternoon of Mar 18, carrying the toddler in her arms.
 Senior Staff Sergeant Mohamad Azhar Abdul Aziz and Sergeant Mohamad Adam Roslan were at the counter at the time.